NZ govts have proud history of ignoring referenda results

 "A postal ballot held between 25 December 2013 and 3 January 2014 would be great - let's do it."Featured comment

-Since National introduced the Citizens Initiated Referenda Act (1993), four measures have been put to the ballot.
+Since National introduced the Citizens Initiated Referenda Act (1993), five measures have been put to the ballot.

-For better or worse, the wisdom of the mob has been ignored on all four occasions (see RAW DATA below).
+For better or worse, the wisdom of the mob has been ignored on all five occasions (see RAW DATA below).

 Opponents of partial privatisation are the latest to amass enough signatures to force the government to stage a non-binding citizens-initiated referendum.